-(k) Unfunded Actuarially Determined Reserves
+(I) Unfunded Actuarially Determined Reserves

 Unfunded actuarially determined reserves are amounts recorded for non-cash reserves that are deferred until litigation settlement costs are paid, at which time they are recovered in rates.
 Such estimates were calculated by an actuary based on experience and are updated every three years.

-(Amounts in thousands, unless otherwise stated) The next study is scheduled for 2026.
+Based on the results of this year's study, LIPA has adequately recovered the estimated litigation exposure and therefore the regulatory asset has been fully amortized.
+The next study is scheduled for 2026.

-(I) Utility 2.0
+(m) Utility 2.0